Presentations - Adventures of Mo

 Presentation Descriptions

-Presentation for students in grades K-2:
+Presentation for students in grades K-1:

 Where is Mo?

-Join Mo’s author and creator, Carol Patton, for an enthusiastic introduction to Mo as she animatedly reads portions of Mo’s first chapter aloud.
+Join Mo’s author and creator, Carol Patton, for an enthusiastic introduction to Mo as she animatedly reads Mo’s first chapter aloud.
 Patton will encourage students to interact with the story by asking a series of questions to help monitor their understanding.

 Questions may include: What state does Mo live in?
 What does the key unlock?
 Do they know what city or state they live in?
 How far away is their hometown from where Mo lives (in Alaska)?